 There’s no doubt that pets provide us with a range of mental and physical benefits.
-It’s hard not to smile when your dog greets you at the door enthusiastically wagging its tail or your cat weaves in and out of your legs, clearly pleased to see you.
+It’s hard not to smile when your dog bounds up to you, enthusiastically wagging its tail.
+Or when your cat weaves in and out of your legs, clearly pleased to have you around.

-Deakin lecturer Dr Tony Chalkley doesn’t need scientific evidence to understand the impact dogs can have on humans – he sees it up-close each week when he and therapy dog Squirt hit the classroom.
+Deakin lecturer Dr Tony Chalkley doesn’t need scientific evidence to understand the impact dogs can have on humans – he sees it up-close thanks to the work he does with therapy dog, Squirt.

 Dr Chalkley and Squirt are volunteers with Delta Society Australia, a not-for-profit organisation that provides therapy dog visits to more than 850 facilities nationally each year – from hospitals to aged care, mental health facilities and prisons.

 There is plenty of anecdotal evidence to suggest that therapy dogs provide comfort to children and elderly people.

 But pets in general seem to provide countless mental and physical health benefits for people of all ages, says Associate Professor Gery Karantzas, of Deakin’s School of Psychology.

 He says pets can be particularly beneficial for people lacking strong emotional or physical ties.

 ‘In that way pets do fulfil this sense of companionship.
 We do refer to dogs as man’s best friend and there’s probably a kernel of truth to that,’ Assoc.
 Prof. Karantzas says.

 Studies have shown that at times of distress, pets of all types can be extremely comforting – though not on the same scale a human companion might be, he says.

 ‘In many ways it relates to this idea there’s still a figure, even though it’s not human – it’s a figure in the house that we communicate with and it has the capacity to communicate with us.’